-- Individuals with stressful lives (e.g. shift work, long hours, physically-demanding tasks) should start with adaptogenic energy boosters such as rhodiola
+Individuals with stressful lives (e.g. shift work, long hours, physically-demanding tasks) should start with adaptogenic energy boosters such as rhodiola

 - Older adults should look into energy-related compounds and antioxidants, as there is an increased chance that their natural levels of these chemicals are lower

 - Healthy individuals would likely benefit most from stimulants such as caffeine or ginseng

 Energy supplements can provide a wide range of invigorating effects, and make it easier to cope with the natural decrease of energy levels that occurs with aging.
 Furthermore, with some products you may even be able to get away with continuous supplementation with no side effects and little decrease in effectiveness.
 However, as must be repeated with all dietary supplements, they are no replacement for a healthy lifestyle.
-Good sleep, a healthy diet, and plenty of exercise are still the best way to keep your energy levels at their peak.
+Good sleep, a healthy diet, and plenty of exercise are still the best way to keep your energy levels at their natural peak.